-This will be a hybrid event with in-person attendance in Wu and Chen and virtual attendance on Zoom.
+This was a hybrid event with in-person attendance in Wu and Chen and virtual attendance…

 As robots become more and more prevalent, both in the workplace and outside it, they will have greater access to the details of our lives.
 Sensors used by these robots to make intelligent decisions about what to do can also be used to record the people and things around them.
 These sensors are fundamentally different from existing fixed infrastructure, such as surveillance cameras, because they are attached to a mobile system, capable to operating autonomously.
 How should we think about the new privacy risks that such systems bring with them?
 How can we mitigate these risks, while still reaping the benefits offered by the widespread use of robots?
 What do we even mean when we say the word “privacy”?
 In this talk, we’ll give a framework for how to think about privacy in the context of mobile robot systems, outline some of the potential risks introduced by this new technology, and show some examples of technical mitigations that can preserve privacy, while still allowing the robot to do its job.